lwa-project/ng_digital_processor/doc/notes.md

  6. **TBF Output** - The format needs to be updated/adpated to work with both LWA-SV and LWA-NA.
 Support for packets containing only 64 stands is currently hacked into `src/packet_writer.hpp` and `src/formats/tbf.hpp` (this change is to set a 0x04 flag so that LSL knows which `fC` to use).
- 7. **Correlator Sync-ing** - We need a robust way to keep the correlator integrations/dumps in sync across pipeline restarts.
+ 7. **Correlator Sync-ing** - ~~We need a robust way to keep the correlator integrations/dumps in sync across pipeline restarts.~~  Switching `navg_tt` over to something that is in units of the FFT window length (8192 samples) **and** the block gulp size (500 * 8192 samples) seems to help.
+That integration time works out to be 4.99461... s.
- 8. **Beam Packetizer** - There seems to be a problem getting the intermediate beamformer data out of the "DRX" pipelines and into the T-engines.
+ 9. **Beam Packetizer** - There seems to be a problem getting the intermediate beamformer data out of the "DRX" pipelines and into the T-engines.
 This could be causing some back pressure that is interferring with the packet capture. _Is this something where verbs transmit could help?_
- 9. **T-engines** - These are a large departure from what is happening with ADP at LWA-SV but similar-ish to what's at OVRO-LWA.  _Are all of the changes actually working?_  _Is the PFB inverter inverting correctly?_
+ 10. **T-engines** - These are a large departure from what is happening with ADP at LWA-SV but similar-ish to what's at OVRO-LWA.  _Are all of the changes actually working?_  _Is the PFB inverter inverting correctly?_
- 10. **"DRX" Pipelines Fight** - 2023/8/31: ~~All four pipelines are running but packet loss is huge.~~ It's related to (8).
-Dropping down to sending only the first two beams helps.
+ 11. **"DRX" Pipelines Fight** - 2023/8/31: ~~All four pipelines are running but packet loss is huge.~~ It's related to (8).
+Dropping down to sending only the first ~~two~~ three beams helps.
- 11. **T-engines RX rate 0.0 B/s** - 2023/8/31: All four pipelines show no packets.  _Do the T-engines not
+ 12. **T-engines RX rate 0.0 B/s** - 2023/8/31: ~~All four pipelines show no packets.  _Do the T-engines not
-     understand the packet format?_
+     understand the packet format?_~~ You can't send all 768 channels in a `ibeam1` packet because it is too large.
+We need to split it up into chunks of 384 packets (about the same size as a SNAP2 packet) but there are some formatting/unpacking issues still at the T-engine.

 ## The Future
 How does the current system scale to 256 antennas?